Linux-Distribution-Foundation/.github/profile/README.md

 ## Security Policy

-Security issues must be reported through each repository’s `SECURITY.md`.
+Security issues must be reported privately to:

+**linuxdistributionfoundation@proton.me**

+Each repository’s `SECURITY.md` defines additional reporting steps.

 Do not publicly disclose vulnerabilities until responsible reporting procedures have been completed.